lucas-inacio/raylib_boilerplate/README.md

 # Boilerplate build configuration for raylib and raygui based projects
 * Includes raylib and raygui as submodules
-* On windows sets subsystem:windows (no need to defined WinMain entrypoint - tested with Visual studio and MinGW)
+* On windows sets subsystem:windows (no need to define WinMain entrypoint - tested with Visual studio and MinGW)

 ## Building
 From the repository root: